orkes-io/docs/docs/reference-docs/dynamic-fork-task.md

 ## Additional Examples

-* [Order Fulfillment Codelab](/content/docs/codelab/orderfulfillment8): In this Example, several JQ Transform System tasks are used to create the JSON inputs required for the Dynamic task to run.
+* [Order Fulfillment Codelab](/content/docs/codelab/orderfulfillment8): In this example, several JQ Transform System tasks are used to create the JSON inputs required for the Dynamic task to run.
 The outputs from the JQ transforms are used to create the `dynamicTasks` and the `dynamicTaskInputs`:

 ```json
   "inputParameters": {